-There is an increased risk for SM when there’s a family history of either SM or other anxiety disorders (social anxiety in particular).
-Children who develop SM tend to have shy, inhibited temperaments, and may have overactive threat detection going on in the amygdala (something that occurs in other disorders, including OCD).
+Risk factors include a family history of either selective mutism or other anxiety disorders (social anxiety in particular).
+Children who develop the disorder tend to have shy, inhibited temperaments, and they may have overactive threat detection going on in the amygdala (something that also occurs in other disorders, like OCD).

 There appears to be a higher risk among immigrant and language-minority children.
-This may be related to a fear being ridiculed or ignored based on their speech, e.g. mispronunciation of words, which is also a contributing factor to SM.
+This may be related to a fear of being ridiculed or ignored based on their speech.

-Some of the theories around the development of SM are:
+Some of the theories around the development of selective mutism are:

-- Freudian/psychodynamic: children became fixated in the oral or anal stage of development, and SM is a way of displaying anger and punishing the parents
+- Freudian/psychodynamic: children became fixated in the oral or anal stage of development, and selective mutism is a way of displaying anger and punishing the parents

-- SM is a form of social phobia
+- The disorder is a form of social phobia.

-- SM can be an attempt to cope with trauma (traumatic mutism may also occur, but that would tend to occur across all contexts, unlike SM)
+- The disorder can be an attempt to cope with trauma (traumatic mutism may also occur, but that would tend to occur across all contexts rather than selective contexts).

-A variety of other conditions have been observed to co-occur with selective mutism, including bedwetting, sensory processing disorder, OCD, depression, dissociative disorders, and autism spectrum disorder.
-Most children with SM have social phobia (90% according to one source).
+A variety of other co-occurring conditions may occur, including bedwetting, sensory processing disorder, OCD, depression, dissociative disorders, and autism spectrum disorder.
+Most children with selective mutism have social phobia (90% according to one source).

-Some children may outgrow SM on their own, although social phobia may persist.
+Some children may outgrow the disorder on their own, although social phobia may persist.
 The disorder can be self-reinforcing, i.e. the longer you go without speaking in certain contexts, the more difficult it becomes.